Languages and frameworks: OpenAPI

 When you have a valid OpenAPI specification open, JetBrains Rider suggests generating code from it:

-Click Run Codegen, configure the necessary settings, then apply the changes and run the configuration.
+Click in the gutter and select Run 'openapi file'.
 JetBrains Rider generates source code files in the specified location and shows a notification with options to open the files or import them into your project as a separate module.

 Swagger Codegen run configuration

-JetBrains Rider creates a Swagger Codegen run configuration, which you can configure when you run code generation for the first time for a particular file.
-To modify the run configuration, open and select the necessary configuration, or click Edit Generation Settings at the top of the editor when the corresponding OpenAPI specification file is open.
+JetBrains Rider creates a Swagger Codegen run configuration when you run code generation for the first time for a particular file.
+To modify the run configuration, open and select the necessary configuration, or click in the gutter and select Modify Run Configuration.

 You can configure the following common options at the top of the Swagger Codegen run configuration: